-It is our objective to find the optimal precoders $\mathbf{F}$ that maximize the quality of the channel estimate, given no knowledge of the channel gain, but assuming that the AoD and AoA are known to be within a small range of angles\footnote{If the prior distributions of the AoD/AoA are provided instead, these ranges may be obtained from the confidence intervals.}: $\theta\in\mathcal{R}_\text{Tx}$ and $\phi\in\mathcal{R}_\text{Rx}$.
-These ranges represent a priori uncertainty regarding the AoD/AoA, originating from mobility of the receiver, or from uncertainty in the tracking algorithm, or from uncertainty in location-aided communications \cite{garcia2016location,aviles2016position,maschietti2017robust}.
-We tackle this problem by optimizing the precoders in terms of the CRB\footnote{The use of the CRB requires a high-SNR operating condition.
-While mmWave communication operates under low SNR without beamforming \cite{andrews2017modeling}, our tracking scenario is congruent with a medium-to-high SNR assumption. } on the AoD and/or AoA.
+We assume that the $P$ paths are well-separated in terms of AoD and that the Tx knows that the dominant path ($p=1$) has an AoD and AoA which is known to be within a small range of angles\footnote{If the prior distributions of the AoD/AoA are provided instead, these ranges may be obtained from the confidence intervals.}: $\theta_1\in\mathcal{R}_\mathrm{Tx}$ and $\phi_1\in\mathcal{R}_\mathrm{Rx}$.
+These ranges represent a priori uncertainty regarding the AoD/AoA, originating from mobility of the Rx, or from uncertainty in the tracking algorithm, or from uncertainty in location-aided communications \cite{garcia2016location,aviles2016position,maschietti2017robust}.
+This assumption allows us to simplify \eqref{eq:received_signal_full} to